ngjunsiang/laymansguide-src/season2/issue024/issue024.md

 What an issue in Github looks like.
 From Kenneth Reitz’s `requests` package.
 </span>

 Projects will often have a contributing guideline to help users understand how best to write a good bug report.
 Reading and understanding a bug report can be really trying, especially if it is unclear or does not provide enough information, and this can make the debugging work of developers an emotional drain.

-Hence, a good practice is to read the project intro and contributing guidelines to understand how the project is being managed and how to write a helpful bug report.
+It is considered polite to read the project intro and contributing guidelines to understand how the project is being managed and how to write a helpful bug report.

 <span align="center">
 ![Contribution guidelines for requests](https://github.com/ngjunsiang/laymansguide/blob/master/season2/issue024/issue024_02.png?raw=true)